simplefoc/simplefoc.github.io/docs/simplefoc_library/code/index.md

 ## Step 7. <a href="communication" class="remove_dec"> Commander Interface</a>

-Finally in order to configure the control algorithm, set the target values and get the state variables in the user-friendly way (not just dumping as using `motor.monitor()`)  Arduino <span class="simple">Simple<span class="foc">FOC</span>library</span>  provides you with the g-code like communication interface in a form of `Commander` class.
+Finally, in order to configure the control algorithm, set the target values and get the state variables in the user-friendly way, (not just dumping as when using `motor.monitor()`) <span class="simple">Simple<span class="foc">FOC</span>library</span> provides you with a g-code like communication interface in form of the `Commander` class.